AI as a Metacognitive Scaffold for Neurodivergent LearnersSENCO working with a neurodivergent learner using a tablet in a UK secondary classroom

 AI Metacognitive Scaffolds for ND Learners

-3 practical resources to help educators understand and implement AI as a metacognitive scaffold for neurodivergent students.
+3 practical resources to help educators understand and implement AI as a metacognitive scaffold for neurodivergent learners.

 AI Metacognitive Scaffolds for ND Learners — 3 resources